Systemic Revenue · Reference

 • Close the deal

-If the rep cannot clearly state the objective, stop the autopsy immediately.
+If the rep cannot clearly state the objective, stop the autopsy right there.
 That is your primary coaching point.

 Weak: "You built good rapport."

-Architect: "You asked 'what made you reach out?' - which let the prospect set the direction."
+Architect: "You asked what made them reach out, which let the prospect set the direction."

-Find THE precise moment the call was won or lost.
-Not 10 vague problems - one specific failure point.
+Find the one precise moment the call was won or lost.
+Not ten vague problems.
+One specific failure point.

 Common Failure Deltas